-Eggs are very nutritious as they contain a range of nutrients including high quality protein, good fats, vitamins and minerals.
+Eggs are very nutritious as they contain a range of nutrients including high-quality protein, good fats, vitamins and minerals.
 It is important to include both the yolk and white in a child’s diet as they provide different nutrients.
 Egg white contains only protein while egg yolk contains all the fat, some protein and most of the vitamins and minerals.

 Protein is made up of 20 amino acids and the quality of the protein is determined by the balance of the amino acids present.
-The protein in egg is called high quality or ‘complete protein’ because it contains all the essential amino acids needed for growth, development and health.
+The protein in an egg is called high quality or ‘complete protein’ because it contains all the essential amino acids needed for growth, development and health.
 Essential amino acids are those that cannot be made by the body and therefore need to be sourced from foods we eat.
 For their weight eggs provide the highest quality protein of all foods.

 Fat is an important nutrient but like many things it is all about balance – not too much and not too little.
-Eggs are incorrectly thought to be high in fat, but in reality a large egg contains only about 5 grams of fat and less than half that is saturated fat.
+Eggs are incorrectly thought to be high in fat, but in reality, a large egg contains only about 5 grams of fat and less than half that is saturated fat.
 The fat in eggs supplies energy and fat-soluble vitamins, both important for growth.

 What do Eggs Contain?

 Eggs contain a range of minerals including; Selenium, Iodine, Iron, Zinc and Phosphorous, with each playing an important role in the health and wellbeing of children.
 Selenium is an antioxidant which protects the immune system.
-By eating one egg, an infant (7-12 months) has eaten almost three quarters of their recommended daily intake for Selenium, or for a child aged 1-3 years old they have consumed almost half of the Selenium recommended for the day.
+By eating one egg, an infant (7-12 months) has eaten almost three-quarters of their recommended daily intake for Selenium, or for a child aged 1-3 years old they have consumed almost half of the Selenium recommended for the day.
 Iodine is essential for the proper functioning of the thyroid gland, important in growth and brain function.
-From 6 months of age infants need to eat Iron rich foods to support brain function and growth.
+From 6 months of age, infants need to eat Iron-rich foods to support brain function and growth.
 Zinc also helps in growth, wound healing, blood formation and maintenance of tissues, while Phosphorous helps build strong bones and teeth.